lbryio/lbry.com/content/jobs/protocol-engineer.md

 ---
 title: Protocol Engineer
 order: 4
-status: closed
+status: active
 location: remote (global)
 ---

-The LBRY protocol consists of a [set of APIs](/api) provided via a daemon.
-This daemon is comprised of several sub-components, and interacts with the blockchain, wallet, and other remote daemons that constitute the LBRY data network.
+Protocol engineers are responsible for building and maintaining all the non-blockchain parts of LBRY, though they work closely with the blockchain team and there's a lot of cross-pollination.
+Protocol work involves deeply technical things like networking (DHT, TCP, UDP), databases (key-value and SQL), filesystems.
+It also involves maintaining an open-source project: communicating clearly in writing, reviewing code contributions, and interacting with the wider LBRY community.
+You can be a great protocol engineer by excelling at either half of the equation or by showing a strong ability to bridge the two halves.

-The LBRY [daemon](https://github.com/lbryio/lbry) and [wallet](https://github.com/lbryio/lbryum) are both written in Python, but maybe you're the one to rewrite them in Go (we're kidding) (probably).
+Our [code](https://github.com/lbryio/lbry-sdk) is currently in Python, but we're migrating to Go.

-Competence with security, operating systems, and networks is mandatory.
-Experience with peer-to-peer technology is beneficial but not required.
+Experience with either language, or with blockchain or peer-to-peer technology, is beneficial but not required.